Spinosaurus: Size

 Since its discovery, Spinosaurus has been a contender for the largest theropod dinosaur.
 Both Friedrich von Huene in 1926 and Donald F. Glut in 1982 listed it as among the most massive theropods in their surveys, at 15 m in length and upwards of 6 MT in weight.
 In 1988, Gregory S. Paul also listed it as the longest theropod at 15 m, but gave a lower mass estimate of 4 MT.

-In 2005, Dal Sasso and colleagues assumed that Spinosaurus and the related Suchomimus had the same body proportions in relation to their skull lengths, and thereby calculated that Spinosaurus was 16 to 18 m in length and 7 to 9 MT in weight.
-The estimates were criticized because the skull length estimate was uncertain, and (assuming that body mass increases as the cube of body length) scaling Suchomimus, which was 11 m long and 3.8 MT in mass, to the range of estimated lengths of Spinosaurus would produce an estimated body mass of 11.7 to 16.7 MT.